Table of Contents

 Disadvantage.
 In case of the lower-level device being a single physical hard disk (as opposed to a RAID set), internal meta data may negatively affect write throughput.
 The performance of write requests by the application may trigger an update of the meta data in DRBD.
 If the meta data are stored on the same magnetic disk of a hard disk, the write operation may result in two additional movements of the write/read head of the hard disk.

-To estimate the amount by which you must enlarge your lower-level device our shrink your file system, see the section called “Estimating meta data size”.
+To estimate the amount by which you must enlarge your lower-level device our shrink your file system, see Section 17.1.3, “Estimating meta data size”.

 Advantage.
 For some write operations, using external meta data produces a somewhat improved latency behavior.